 The Catholic Church teaches that death is not an end of life but a change.
 In the burial of a Christian, family and friends celebrate the faith of a deceased person and Christ’s victory over death and suffering.
 Christian burial is a time for family and friends to console each other with the healing words of Christ and the liturgy of the Church.
+This page includes:

 Planning the Funeral Liturgy and Burial

-Frequently Asked Questions About Funeral Liturgies and Christian Burial
+Frequently Asked Questions about Funeral Liturgies and Christian Burial

 Is a vigil service necessary?